netn10/Dominos-Israel-Automated-Delivery/README.md

 # Dominos-Israel-Automated-Delivery (Ver.
 1.0 7.7.18)
-A project that automate the process of buying pizza from Dominos Israel
+A project that automate the process of buying pizza from Dominos Israel.

 # A few notes: